Biden welcomes Belarus opposition leader to White House | DW | 28.07.2021

 Democracy and human rights were the focus of talks between the US president and Belarus opposition leader Sviatlana Tsikhanouskaya in Washington, DC.

-Belarus opposition leader Sviatlana Tsikhanouskaya has been speaking out for human rights while visiting the US
+Belarus opposition leader Sviatlana Tsikhanouskaya has been speaking out on human rights while visiting the US

 US President Joe Biden reiterated his support for democracy and human rights in Belarus in talks with opposition leader Sviatlana Tsikhanouskaya in the White House on Wednesday morning.